Skip links

 Messenger Healthcare Marketing | The Unseen Risk Hiding in Your Website

-Ahh, the coveted “Mobile-friendly” badge from Google…
+Ahh, the coveted “mobile-friendly” badge from google…

 Not only is responsive design a best practice for user experience, but it’s also a no-brainer for good business as well.
 In fact, due to the rise in mobile traffic in recent years, Google updated their search engine algorithm to reward those websites that were “mobile-friendly.”
 Not having a responsive website can actually hurt your placement on top search engines like Google, and cause lower traffic to your website.